alteryx/featuretools/docs/source/resources/usage_tips/glossary.rst

     :sorted:

     feature
-        A transformation of data used for machine learning.  featuretools has a custom language for defining features as described :ref:`here <primitives>`.
+        A transformation of data used for machine learning.
+Featuretools has a custom language for defining features as described :ref:`here <primitives>`.
 All features are represented by subclasses of :class:`FeatureBase`.

     feature engineering
         The process of transforming data into representations that are better for machine learning.